 editc enables to edit the comment displayed on the current page, etc. Obviously it won't work unless you're logged in. :)

 Validating data forms

 Recent browsers validate simple conditions like mandatory fields (i.e. they will block form submission if required fields are left void), but this is constrained to HTML input form attributes.
-Because I wanted more complex client-side validation (e.g. for the IMDb identifier field), I wrote some more JS, which eventually got into an autonomous, readily extensible file.
+Because I wanted finer client-side validation (e.g. for the IMDb identifier field), I wrote some more JS around regexes.
 Then comes server-side validation, courtesy of Django according to Form classes (which were already used for HTML form generation).
 Usually client-side and server-side validation are not redundant, as malicious users can easily circumvent client-side validation.

 Drawing shallow relations between MongoDB collections

 As I was implementing this, I realized I'd made a mistake when first defining models with django-mongoengine fields.
 I needed to simulate relations between MongoDB collections, like in the TopTextes class for referring to the

 oeuvre objects which held my favorite reviews.
 Do not try drawing a relation with an EmbeddedDocumentField, as this field is not bound to the original object.
 It holds values which won't be updated when the original object gets modified.
 Use a StringField to map to the original object's identifier instead.